terraform-ibm-modules/terraform-ibm-powervs-workspace/solutions/standard/README.md

 - A new transit gateway.
 - A new PowerVS workspace.
 - A new PowerVS public SSH key.
-- 2 new PowerVS private subnets.
+- 3 new PowerVS private subnets.
 - A new PowerVS public subnet.
 - Attaches the PowerVS workspace to Transit gateway.
-- Optionally import one custom image from Cloud Object Storage.
+- Optionally import up to 3 custom images from Cloud Object Storage.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ### Requirements